 Determining our strategic direction is an on-going, shared responsibility, especially in a College as diverse as this.
 The power of our planning derives from the process.
 As noted above, that process includes our continuing dialog with Oregonians and the inevitable distillation of their needs.
 It also includes matching of faculty strengths with opportunities for outside funding, consistent with our mission.
 Much of the critical decision-making is at the unit level.
-Because responsibility is shared between College administration and the units, this document is best seen as a reference for subsequent and continuing conversations between College administration and the individual units.
+Because responsibility is shared between College administration and the units, our strategic planning documents are best seen as a reference for subsequent and continuing conversations between College administration and the individual units.
 Such conversations will be a regular part of how we operate.
-This Statement is intended also to be useful as the College takes part in the University's OSU 2007 process, a five-year change initiative.
+Our strategic Intent statement is intended also to be useful as the College takes part in the University's OSU 2007 process, a five-year change initiative.
 In addition, it is relevant to budget reductions made necessary by declining state revenues in 2002, and to reinvestment and reallocation of resources over the next several years.